sxs-collaboration/www_black-holes_org/_posts/2025-05-07-BbhLensing22k.md

 This data is served by [ZoomHub](https://zoomhub.net/), which uses the open-source package [OpenSeadragon](https://openseadragon.github.io/) for zooming the 43,200 × 21,600 pixel rendering.
-This still comes from the same from the same simulation seen in this 1080p movie below.
+This still comes from the same simulation seen in this 1080p movie below.
 [Read more about gravitational lensing here]({{ site.baseurl }}{% link the-science/numerical-relativity/gravitational-lensing.markdown %}), or in [our journal article](https://arxiv.org/abs/1410.7775).